firebitsbr/anonblog/README.md

 Also, Tor its self is vulnerable to correlation/timing attacks, which may unmask you and your visitors.
 Tor may also be vulnerable to other/unknown attacks.

-In any case, the longer a hidden service is ran, the higher its chance of being compromised is, regardless of the server software it is running.
+In any case, the longer a hidden service is hosted, the higher its chance of being compromised is, regardless of the server software it is running.

-Also, writing style, regional language, slang, dialects, and more may point to your relative geographic location.
+Also site content, writing style, regional language, slang, dialects, and more may point to your relative geographic location.

 Note that your ISP/others can generally see that you are using the Tor network (but not what you do with it), this is not a major deal in "more free" countries, but in some areas this may warrant suspicion of your activites.